Payam Heydari

 2625

-Heydari is the recipient of the 2021 IEEE Solid-State Circuits Society Innovative Education Award and Best Invited Paper Award at the 2021 IEEE Custom Integrated Circuits Conference.
-He was selected as an inaugural Faculty Innovation Fellow (2020-21) by UCI Beall Applied Innovation.
-Other awards include the 2016-2017 UCI School of Engineering Mid-Career Excellence in Research award, 2014 Distinguished Engineering Educator Award from Orange County Engineering Council, 2009 Business Plan Competition First Place Prize and Best Concept Paper Award both from the UCI Paul Merage School of Business, 2010 Faculty of the Year Award from UCI’s Engineering Student Council, 2009 School of Engineering Fariborz Maseeh Best Faculty Research Award, 2007 IEEE Circuits and Systems Society Guillemin-Cauer Award, 2005 IEEE Circuits and Systems Society Darlington Award, 2005 National Science Foundation CAREER Award, 2005 Henry Samueli School of Engineering Teaching Excellence Award, Best Paper Award at the 2000 IEEE International Conference on Computer Design, and the 2001 Technical Excellence Award from the Association of Professors and Scholars of Iranian Heritage.
-He also was recognized as the 2004 Outstanding Faculty in the UCI Department of Electrical Engineering and Computer Science.
-His research on novel low-power multipurpose multi-antenna RF front-ends received the Low-Power Design Contest Award at the 2008 IEEE International Symposium on Low-Power Electronics and Design.
-In addition, the UCI Office of Technology Alliances has named Heydari one of 10 Outstanding Innovators at the university.
+Heydari is a fellow of the National Academy of Inventors and a fellow of IEEE.
+He is the co-recipient of the 2024 IEEE Circuits and Systems Society Darlington Best Paper Award, and the recipient of the 2023 IEEE Microwave Theory and Technology Society (MTT-S) Distinguished Educator Award, the 2021 IEEE Solid-State Circuits Society (SSCS) Innovative Education Award, and Best Invited Paper Award at the 2021 IEEE Custom Integrated Circuits Conference.
+He was selected as the inaugural Faculty Innovation Fellow by the University of California, Irvine (UCI) Beall Applied Innovation.
+He was the recipient of the 2016-2017 UCI School of Engineering Mid-Career Excellence in Research, the 2014 Distinguished Engineering Educator Award from Orange County Engineering Council, the 2009 Business Plan Competition first place prize award and Best Concept Paper Award both from Paul Merage School of Business at UCI, the 2010 Faculty of the Year Award from UCI’s Engineering Student Council (ECS), the 2009 School of Engineering Fariborz Maseeh Best Faculty Research Award, the 2007 IEEE Circuits and Systems Society Guillemin-Cauer Award, the 2005 IEEE Circuits and Systems Society Darlington Best Paper Award, the 2005 National Science Foundation (NSF) CAREER Award, the 2005 Henry Samueli School of Engineering Teaching Excellence Award, the Best Paper Award at the 2000 IEEE Int’l Conference on Computer Design (ICCD), and the 2001 Technical Excellence Award from the Association of Professors and Scholars of Iranian Heritage (APSIH).
+He was recognized as the 2004 Outstanding Faculty in the EECS Department of the UCI.
+His research on novel low-power multi-purpose multi-antenna RF front-ends received the Low-Power Design Contest Award at the 2008 IEEE Int’l Symposium on Low-Power Electronics and Design (ISLPED).
+The Office of Technology Alliances at UCI has named Heydari one of 10 outstanding innovators at the university.

 B.S., Sharif University of Technology, Electrical Engineering, 1992